 In 2016 we launched the SES 4.5 AR which consequently was our first road wheelset featuring the tubeless specific hookless-bead design.
 The design priority for this wheelset was to achieve overall performance with a 28mm-30mm tire that was on par with leading wheel tire combos where the rim was optimized around 25mm tires.
 In short, the hookless design won out in testing as its straight sidewalls further refine the airflow transition zone between the tire and rim, creating a more stable and efficient interface.

-These marginal gains and a ride quality defined by best in class speed, stability, and confidence inspiring handling are the reasons why our SES 3.4 AR and SES 4.5 AR wheelsets remain uncontested as the kings of all-road riding.
+These marginal gains and a ride quality defined by best in class speed, stability, and confidence inspiring handling are the reasons why our SES 3.4 and SES 4.5 wheelsets remain uncontested as the kings of all-road riding.